Bob Wilson (footballer, born 1941): BBC

 Wilson had already appeared as a pundit for the BBC during the 1970 World Cup.
 He became a television presenter after retiring from football, working for the BBC from 1974 to 1994 as host of Football Focus.
 During the late 1980s and early 1990s, he also presented Grandstand on a fairly regular basis (he was the presenter on Grandstand during the afternoon of the Hillsborough Disaster in 1989), and also occasionally presented Sportsnight.
 During the 1980s, he co-presented Match of the Day alongside Jimmy Hill, and also worked extensively on the BBC's World Cup coverage into the 1990s.
 During Des Lynam's time as the main BBC anchorman, Wilson often covered much of the World Cup while Lynam was concentrating on the Wimbledon Tennis Championships.
 Wilson also read the sports bulletins on Breakfast News during the late 1980s and early-mid 1990s, and was one of the hosts of the BBC Olympics coverage from Seoul in 1988.

+He returned to Football in Focus to close its final episode on 24 May 2026.
+He said: "All good things come to an end.
+Thank you to all of you at home for watching Football Focus for the last 52 years.
+We have had a ball."